If you are looking to find inspiration to cook with asparagus and level up your asparagus cooking skills, you’ve come to the right place.

 When in season, from late February through June, we eat fresh asparagus in all kinds of ways.
 There are numerous simple and easy ways of preparing them.

 These recipes are fresh, healthy, crisp, and packed with flavor.
-You can serve them for breakfast, lunch, or dinner; anytime you want to make your meals a little special.
+You can serve them for breakfast, lunch, or dinner anytime you want to make your meals a little memorable.

 Here’s the best way to prep and clean your asparagus before cooking them.

-- Trim asparagus: Rinse asparagus under running water, then trim the woodier end of the stalks.
-You can do that by snapping it with your hands, one by one, or by cutting them with a knife on a cutting board.
+• Trim asparagus: Rinse asparagus under running water, then trim the woodier end of the stalks.
+You can do that by snapping them with your hands, one by one, or by cutting them with a knife on a cutting board.
 We prefer this way as it’s much faster.

-- Peel the woody ends: If asparagus spears are thick, woody, and not so fresh, peel a couple of inches of the stalk.
+• Peel the woody ends: If asparagus spears are thick, woody, and not so fresh, peel a couple of inches of the stalk.
 Use a vegetable peeler.
-This will make the asparagus cook more evenly, and they’ll be less chewy and more tender.
+This will make the asparagus cook more evenly, less chewy, and more tender.

 How to select asparagus

-When you look for asparagus, make sure the leaves on the tips of the asparagus are tightly closed and the entire tip is straight and firm.
+When you look for asparagus, ensure the leaves on the tips are tightly closed and the entire tip is straight and firm.

-The spear of your asparagus should be bright green and firm with a small amount of white by the stems.
-If the spears are wrinkled and soft, the asparagus are not fresh and might be bitter.
+The spear of your asparagus should be bright green and firm, with a small amount of white by the stems.
+If the spears are wrinkled and soft, the asparagus is not fresh and might be bitter.

-Stems should be unblemished and round in shape and not flattened.
-TIP: even if the asparagus stems are usually not eatable, you can use them for a vegetable broth for risotto and soups.
+Stems should be unblemished and round and not flattened.
+TIP: Even if the asparagus stems are usually not edible, you can use them for vegetable broth risotto and soups.

 How to store asparagus